 Is Surrogacy Allowed in Islam?

 As mentioned, there are two types of surrogacies; traditional and gestational.
 It is interesting to know that the clergies of Islam have different points of view regarding these two types of surrogacies.
 Some Islamic scholars think that traditional surrogacy is not allowed in Islam.
 They believe the child born is considered illegitimate due to using the surrogate mother's egg in this method.
 This group of scholars is concerned that if the surrogate mother marries after surrogacy, her children will be mahram to the child she delivers to the intended family.

-On the other hand, most Islam scholars have verified gestational surrogacy, and there are just a few of them that reject it.
+On the other hand, most Islam scholars have verified gestational surrogacy, and just a few reject it.
 They approve of this surrogacy since the egg is obtained from the intended mother herself.
 So, the child belongs to their intended parents, according to Sharia.

 Surrogacy in Shite and Sunni Islam